Many

 reverberation very easily.

-It's very revealing
+It's

-rooms as you move around in a building -- even in places with
+sound of different rooms as you move around in a building

-which you thought you were familiar.
-Try to analyse in your
+-- even in places with which you thought you were familiar.

-own mind what sort of pre-delay, decay time, early reflections
+Try to analyse in your own mind what sort of pre-delay, decay

-and high-/low-frequency decays naturally occur to create the
+time, early reflections and high-/low-frequency decays naturally

-'sound' of that room.
-Don't just listen to indoor reverberations,
+occur to create the 'sound' of that room.
+Don't just listen

-either -- try to assess the reverberant features of the local
+to indoor reverberations, either -- try to assess the reverberant

-high street, the great outdoors, a wood or forest, or wherever
+features of the local high street, the great outdoors, a wood

-you happen to be.
-You will find reverberation in places you
+or forest, or wherever you happen to be.
+You will find reverberation

-you assumed to be reverberant actually are not!
+that places you assumed to be reverberant actually are not!

 MONO